Technologicat/unpythonic/doc/macros.md

             ...
 ```

-The `name` is human-readable and optional; it is shown in the testing report.
+Each `name` above is human-readable and optional.
+The purpose of the naming feature is to improve [scannability](https://www.teachingenglish.org.uk/article/scanning) of the testing report for the human reader.

 A session implicitly introduces a top-level testset, for convenience.

 Testsets can be nested arbitrarily deep.

 The function `terminate`, when called, exits the test session immediately.
-Usually not needed, but provided for convenience.
+Usually it is not needed, but it is provided for convenience.

+**Additional tools for code using conditions and restarts**

 The `catch_signals` context manager controls the signal barrier of `with testset` and the `test` family of syntactic constructs.
 It is provided for writing tests for code that uses conditions and restarts.

 Used as `with catch_signals(False)`, it disables the signal barrier.
 Within the dynamic extent of the block, an uncaught signal (in the sense of `unpythonic.conditions.signal` and its sisters) is not considered an error.
 This can be useful, because sometimes leaving a signal uncaught is the right thing to do.
 See [`unpythonic.test.test_conditions`](../unpythonic/test/test_conditions.py) for examples.

 It can be nested.
 Used as `with catch_signals(True)`, it re-enables the barrier, if currently disabled.

+When a `with catch_signals` block exits, the previous state of the signal barrier is automatically restored.

 **Expression** forms: